![]() | New Vision Concepts

 Touching the screen produces the same result as clicking the screen with the left mouse button.

-Touching the screen twice produces the results of a double-click with the left mouse button.
-Pressing against the screen for about 1s produces the same result as a right mouse click.
 EZReader also supports hand gestures.
 For example, drawing the thumb and forefinger together on the screen decreases the font size.
 Moving the thumb and forefinger apart increases font size.
-Text content may be scrolled by dragging a finger on the screen in the direction to be scrolled. |

 EZReader can be operated using the touch screen, keyboard or mouse.

 For those occasions where a keyboard is needed to enter text, EZReader is delivered with a keyboard that provides high contrast colors, making it easier for the user to see and use the keyboard.
+Users may select from either of the keyboards shown in this image:

 Icons